picimako/intellij-inspections/article/30-Script-filtering/30-Script-filtering.md

     > Say you have a SSR variable that matches a method, for example a toString() method.
 Then the variable is in fact a PsiMethod node. ...
 So naturally variable.text will give you the entire text of the method.
     - For a PsiMethod, it returns the whole text of the method, and for an annotation attribute value, it returns that value as a String.
     - Since the text is returned as a String, type conversion might be necessary for further validation as e.g. an Integer.

+- `Symbol.value`: It returns the value of a node.
+    - It is not applicable for all node types.
+It can be used e.g. when retrieving the value of a literal.

 - `Symbol.name`: returns the name of the node, if it has one.
     - It is not applicable (for all node types, at least) for nodes whose text is a literal value: